programingjd/tiered_server/README.md

 <br>

 The server needs to send messages to users to verify the ownership of their email address and to send one-time login links.
-You need to specify what service the server should use to send those messages:
+You need to specify details about how the server should send those messages with those variables:

 - `EMAIL_API_ENDPOINT` (defaults to `https://smtp.maileroo.com/send`)
 - `EMAIL_API_AUTH_HEADER`